LeoReg/UniversalExplorationDynamics/Fig3/readme.md

 - Sierpinski_exact_enum.py: obtain the distribution of \tau_n by exact enumeration for Sierpinski gasket from data in the file Sierpinski_data which contains sets of visited sites.

+**Mathematica program:**

+-SierpDistinctSitesVisited.nb: mathematica program to generate the territory visited by a random walker on a Sierpinski gasket.

+**C program:**

+-GeneratePerc: this folder contains the C code necesary to generate the percolation clusters.

 **Data**

 - Percolation_data.zip: contains the 3 files about the visited territory of size n=100, 500 and 1000 which we use in the code Percolation_exact_enum.py.